All episodes

 Former Director General, Bar Standards Board

 Mark Neale served as Director General of the Bar Standards Board, the independent regulator of barristers in England and Wales.
 In that role he oversaw the regulatory framework governing over 17,000 barristers, leading the organisation through a period that included the operational and policy demands of the COVID-19 pandemic.
 He was instrumental in designing the new first-tier complaints framework now coming into force from autumn 2026.
-He brings rare insight into both the reasoning behind regulation and its practical impact on chambers.
+He has direct knowledge of both the reasoning behind regulation and its practical impact on chambers.
 He retired from the position shortly before this conversation was recorded.

 Transcript